TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/Superconductivity/01 - The Macroscopic Quantum Model.md

 **Note:** The same result can be obtained from the general expression of the macroscopic quantum current density:
 $$
 \vec{J}_s = q \mathrm{Re} \left\{ \Psi^* \left( \frac{\hbar}{i m} \nabla - \frac{q}{m} \vec{A} \right) \Psi \right\} $$
 We said that the gradient of the phase and the vector potential can't be measured, while the current density is.
-So we need to ensure that the density equation is Gauge invariant so that the relation between $\nabla \theta$ and $\vec{A}$ is not arbitrary
+So we need to ensure that the density equation is Gauge invariant so that the relation between $\nabla \theta$ and $\vec{A}$ is not arbitrarily affected by our choice of Gauge.
 Now we explain more in details the Gauge invariance of the expression.
 Basically, a gauge transformation involves changing the scalar and vector potentials without altering the physical electromagnetic fields.
 This can be done by introducing a scalar function $\chi (\vec{r}, t)$ and transforming the potentials as follows:
 $$